microsoft/LightGBM/R-package/README.md

 ### Testing the CRAN Package

 `{lightgbm}` is tested automatically on every commit, across many combinations of operating system, R version, and compiler.
-This section describes how to test the package loccally while you are developing.
+This section describes how to test the package locally while you are developing.

 #### Windows, Mac, and Linux